 Custodial credit risk is the risk that, in the event of the failure of the custodian, the investments may not be returned.
 Substantially all of the UCRS Plans' securities are registered in the name of The Regents by the custodial bank.
-Other types of investments represent ownership interests that do not exist in physical or book-entry form.
+Other types of investments, such as private investments, commingled funds, real estate and derivatives, represent ownership interests that do not exist in physical or book-entry form.
 As a result, custodial credit risk for such investments is remote.